 AIDA64 Engineer Edition

-In the AIDA latency benchmark, the T-Create Classic is in the lower portion of the graph with a latency of 55.6ns.
+In the AIDA latency benchmark, we sit in the middle of the pack with a latency of 49.5ns.

 Passmark Performance Test – Memory Mark – Threaded

 “Fast, easy to use, PC speed testing and benchmarking.
 PassMark PerformanceTest ™ allows you to objectively benchmark a PC using a variety of different speed tests and compare the results to other computers.”

 In the Passmark benchmark, the Xtreem ARGB takes the top spot again with a score of 42139.

 “SiSoftware Sandra provides a robust package of diagnostic tools for testing your system and teasing out its problems–or potential headaches.”

 In SiSoft the Xtreem ARGB just edges out the GeIL 3600MHz kit with scores of 33.44/33.3/33.44 in integer/float/aggerate.

 Super Pi Modded 1.5